28 Mar See Where Your Customers Drop Off With Google Analytics

 You may say, “I want to know how to bring customers in!
 I don’t care where they exit!”

 The Chartered Institute of Marketing reports: “[M]ost sources say that it costs between 4 and 10 times more to acquire a new customer than it does to keep an existing one.”
 The same is almost certainly true of website visitors.
 In other words, visitors you already have are 4 to 10 times as valuable as those you have not yet snagged.
+You have already invested in bringing them to your website so it is easier to build off of that experience.
 This means that much more of your focus should be on retaining the website visitors you already have instead of simply driving new traffic.